plplaaa2/esphome-craft-480-kc/README.md

 This is for esphome Korean users and does not fit the English language.

-The weather included in the source has to use certain components in Korea, so you have to change the weather sensor to one that suits you.
+The weather included in the source has to use certain HA HACS components in Korea, so you have to change the weather sensor to one that suits you.

 Also, there's no image file here, which is a free image, but it's not included because it's copyrighted.